tasmota/docs/docs/Berry-Cookbook.md

 An H-bridge is an electronic circuit that switches the polarity of a voltage applied to a load.
 These circuits are often used in robotics and other applications to allow DC motors to run forwards or backwards.

 You can typically use 2 PWM channels to pilot a H-bridge, under the condition that both channels are never active at the same time; otherwise you may destroy your device.
-This means that phasing must be calculated so that one pulse started once the other pulse is inactive, and the sum of both dutys must not exceed 100%.
+This means that phasing must be calculated so that one pulse started once the other pulse is inactive, and the sum of both duty cycles must not exceed 100%.

 The following Berry function ensures appropriate management of H-bridge: